rachelrly/sliced-client/README.md

 #### /Routes

-This folder contains the public and private routes used in src/Router.js
+This folder contains the public and private routes used in src/Router.js, and a componenet that controls scrolling to top between routes.

 ### /src/services